The Bankrate promise

 Life insurance facts and statistics

-- 50% of people overestimate the cost of term life insurance.
-Millennials, in particular, overestimate the cost by 213%.
+- More than 50% of Americans overestimate the cost of life insurance by 300%.

 - Gender, age, smoking status, health, medical history and other factors impact your life insurance rates.

 - The suicide clause refers to a clause that usually lasts about two years, in which an insurance carrier won’t pay out for death by suicide.